A p60 Polypeptide Variant Stimulates NK Cells and Reduces Tumor Size In Vivo

 NJH ID: #10-08

-Natural killer cells (or NK cells) are a type of cytotoxic lymphocyte that constitutes a major component of the innate immune system.
-NK cells play a major role in the rejection of tumors and cells infected by viruses.
-They kill cells by releasing small cytoplasmic granules of proteins called perforin and granzyme that cause the target cell to die by apoptosis (programmed cell death).
-Stimulation of NK cells can be used to treat infections and tumors, to improve adaptive immune responses to these agents and vaccines, and possibly to promote successful full-term pregnancy.
+Natural killer cells (or NK cells) are cytotoxic lymphocytes that, when appropriately activated, play a major role in the rejection of tumors and cells infected by viruses.
+NK cells kill infected or cancerous target cells by releasing small cytoplasmic granules of proteins called perforin and granzyme that cause the target cell to die by apoptosis (programmed cell death).
+They also secrete cytokines that can regulate innate and adaptive immune responses.
+Thus, strategies to therapeutically activate NK cells have potential use in treatment of infections and tumors and improving adaptive immune responses to these agents and vaccines.
+Since activated NK cells also contribute to successful pregnancy, such strategies might also be used to promote successful full-term pregnancy.

-Toll-like receptors (TLRs) are a class of proteins that play a key role in the innate immune system.Current technologies that use TLR agonists have been showed to elicit toxicity.
-Others lack the ability to stimulate NK cell responses.
-Antibodies to NK cell surface markers in some cases activate only specific NK cell subsets and may not work in all patients due to allelic differences in NK cell surface proteins recognized by the antibodies.
+There are currently few therapeutically viable strategies to activate NK cells in patients.
+Use of non-specific immune stimulants such as Toll-like receptor (TLR) agonists are minimally effective and elicit toxicity.
+Antibodies to certain NK cell surface markers are in some cases effective, but target specific NK cell subsets and may not work in all patients due to allelic differences in NK cell surface proteins recognized by the antibodies.
 Antibodies may also cause depletion of NK cells or only activate specific functions of NK cells.
-Therefore a more effective approach to activate the innate immune system through NK cells is currently lacking.
+We have developed an approach for activating a large proportion of mouse and human NK cells under conditions conducive to effective therapy.

 All species of the genus Listeria secrete a major extracellular protein called p60.
-The laboratory of Dr. Lenz at National Jewish Health has purified the wildtype p60 protein and created a mutant form of p60 that lacks endopeptidase activity.
-They found that both forms of p60 contribute to the activation of dendritic cells (DC) in a manner that permits the activation of naïve NK cells.
-The enzymatically-null mutant p60 protein lacks the potential “off-target” effects, thus is an improvement over the wildtype p60 protein.
+The laboratory of Dr. Lenz at National Jewish Health has shown that the wildtype p60 protein promotes NK cell activation and created a mutant form of p60 that retains this ability to activate NK cell but lacks enzymatic endopeptidase activity that could result in unwanted side effects when the protein is administered to patients.
+They found that both forms of p60 contribute to the activation of naïve mouse and human NK cells due to the ability of p60 to appropriately stimulate another immune cell type, dendritic cells (DC).

 Treatment of diseases that will benefit from NK cells activation:

-Cancer.
-Evidence point to a positive association between NK cell activation and positive outcomes in solid, metastatic and hematologic cancers.
+• Cancer.
+Evidence points to a positive association between NK cell activation and positive outcomes in solid, metastatic and hematologic cancers.

 State of Development

 Investigators at NJH have identified a region of the p60 protein that is necessary and sufficient to elicit NK cell activation.
-Small polypeptides that contain this region retain functionality and have been shown to reduce tumor size in a cancermouse model.
+Small polypeptides that contain this region retain functionality and when administered to mice reduce tumor size in a cancer model.
 Modified versions of these polypeptides may show increase stability (and thus activity).

 Schmidt, Rebecca L., Holly C. Filak, Jack D. Lemon, Terry A. Potter, and Laurel L. Lenz.
 "A LysM and SH3-Domain Containing Region of the Listeria Monocytogenes P60 Protein Stimulates Accessory Cells to Promote Activation of Host NK Cells."
 Ed.
 Mary X. D. O'riordan.
 PLoS Pathogens 7.11 (2011): E1002368.
 PMID: 22072975.